Safety is our number one priority and it should be yours too.

 Once a pass is granted, it is the responsibility of the lead car driver to help the pass happen.
 It is also the responsibility of the overtaking driver to complete a safe pass.
 The driver wishing to pass may not pressure someone in a non-passing zone to let them by.
 Maintain a reasonable distance between you and the car you want to pass, until you enter the passing zone.

 This is a high-performance driving school, not a racing event.
-The Drivers Edge Green, Blue and Yellow run groups’ passing zones exist so that drivers may execute a pass in a controlled area (straight-a-ways), only when given a “point- by”.
-Our Red run group (most advanced) are not held to specific passing zones and may pass anywhere with a “point-by” given by the lead car.
+The Drivers Edge Green, and Blue (novice and intermediate)run groups’ passing zones exist so that drivers may execute a pass in a controlled area (straight-a-ways), only when given a “point- by”.
+Our Yellow and Red (advanced and most advanced) run groups drivers are not held to specific passing zones and may pass most anywhere with a “point-by” given by the lead car.

 We will insist that all rules be followed to the letter for a safe and smooth event.
 Anyone violating safety rules will be asked to leave.